Buy Your Own 🏝️ Panamanian Island

 Power & Water

-The property is located 25 minutes to the nearest local airport, with a 45-minute flight to the international airport.
-The nearby village of Loma Partida provides groceries, fuel, hardware and supplies, markets and restaurants.
+We wouldn’t be completely cut off from civilisation.
+The island is a manageable 25-minute boat ride from the nearest local airport, which offers a 45-minute flight to the international airport.
+And the nearby village of Loma Partida has everything we could possibly need: groceries, fuel, hardware, markets, and restaurants.

 Buy Your Own Panamanian Island